 Economic Development Blueprint

-The Blueprint, which was adopted in 2017, will advance a 10-year vision of Long Beach as “the city of opportunity for workers, investors, and entrepreneurs.”
+The Blueprint, which is now available in Spanish, Khmer, and Mandarin Chinese, was adopted in 2017 and advances a 10-year vision of Long Beach as “the city of opportunity for workers, investors, and entrepreneurs.”

 - For the City of Long Beach and civic partners, this Blueprint serves as a catalyst to work together to proactively recognize and determinedly seek solutions to civic and socio-economic challenges and opportunities.

 - For workers, Long Beach will be a place where we come together to create more fulfilling higher-wage job opportunities, beyond meeting basic needs.